cartelgouabou/Ensemble_method_of_cnn_with_DAG_applied_on_dermoscopic_images/README.md

 Official implementation code of the paper [Ensemble Method of Convolutional Neural Networks with Directed Acyclic Graph Using Dermoscopic Images: Melanoma Detection Application](https://www.mdpi.com/1424-8220/21/12/3999) in Tensorflow.

+### Abstract
+The early detection of melanoma is the most efficient way to reduce its mortality.
+Dermatologists achieve this task with the help of dermoscopy, a non-invasive tool allowing the visualization ofto visualize patterns of skin lesions.
+Computer-aided diagnosis (CAD) systems developed on dermoscopic images are needed to assist dermatologists.
+These systems rely mainly on multiclass classification approaches.
+However, theNevertheless, multiclass classification of skin lesions by an automated system remains a challenging task.
+Decomposing a multiclass problem into a binary problem can reduce the complexity of the initial problem and increase the overall performance.
+This paperwork proposes a CAD system to classify dermoscopic images into three diagnosis classes: melanoma, nevi, and seborrheic keratosis.
+We introduce a novel ensemble scheme of convolutional neural networks (CNNs), inspired by decomposition and ensemble methods, to improve the performance of the CAD systemCAD performance.
+Unlike conventional ensemble methods, we use directed acyclic graph to aggregate binarypairwise CNNs for melanoma detection task.
+On the ISIC 2018 public dataset, our method achievesed the best balanced accuracy (76.6%) amongbetter than multiclass CNNs, an ensemble of multiclass CNNs with classical aggregation methods, and other related works.
+Ours results revealed that directed acyclic graph is a meaningful approach to develop a reliable and robust automated diagnosis system for the multiclass classification of dermoscopic images.

 ### Dependency
 The code is buil with following libraries
 - Tensorflow 2.4